The Mestiza Muse

 Why is the Wolf cut so popular?

-What’s the difference between layer and a Wolf cut?
+What’s the difference between a layer and a Wolf cut?

 The main difference is where the layers sit.
-They’re spread throughout the style, instead of being concentrated solely at the top of the head like the mullet.
+They’re spread throughout the style instead of concentrated solely at the top of the head, like the mullet.

 On average, it usually runs about $100.